s0met1m3s/UdemyCppExercises/10_Advanced/AdasGui5/Exercise.md

 };
 ```

-The DataLoader code is already updated for you.
+The DataLoader code is also already updated for you.

-### Exercise 2
+### Exercise 1

 Update the vehicle plotting code: